MTLE & WAC Summer Writing Groups

 Q: Will we be reading others’ work or receiving feedback on our work?

 A: These sessions won’t include structured peer feedback time.
 However, you’re welcome to connect with a partner from the group to set up a draft exchange of your own.
-If you’d like to discuss a writing assignment you’re working on, we’re happy to find a time to talk outside of the writing sessions.
+If you’d like to discuss a writing assignment you’re working on for a course you’re teaching, we’re happy to find a time to talk outside of the writing sessions.
 Feel free to connect with Emily Hall and Abby Letak of Writing Across the Curriculum and/or Naomi and Katie by email.

 Q: Where can I get coffee or a bite to eat before, during, or after our sessions?